fyodor-org-uk/fyodor/random-generators/index.md

 #Random Data Generators and Builders#
-Setting up fixtures - the objects and data you're testing against - for your tests can be difficult, time-consuming and error-prone especially for legacy or unfamiliar systems.
+Setting up fixtures - the objects and data you're testing against - for your tests can be difficult, time-consuming and error-prone especially in large Enterprise, legacy or unfamiliar (or all three!) systems.
-Especially once we start writing integration style tests where our objects may be persisted, (de)serialized or sent over the wire then things can really start to become challenging and frustrating.
+Once we start writing integration style tests where our objects may be persisted, (de)serialized or sent over the wire then things can really start to become challenging and frustrating.

-* **Data items** affecting our test can potentially be all over the object graph, having to create multiple objects correctly, each with their own fields, types and idiosyncracies just to get one field in a particular state can be frustrating as well as a minefield.
+* **Data** affecting our test can potentially be all over the object graph, having to create multiple objects correctly, each with their own fields, types and idiosyncracies just to get one field in a particular state can be frustrating as well as a minefield.
 * **Extra code** in our tests concerned with fixture details just adds noise to the test: